flashbots/suave-geth/suave/README.md

 ## How do I use the suave chain?

-1. **Deploy smart contracts with off-chain execution capabilities.**
+1. **Deploy confidential smart contracts.**
-   Smart contracts on SUAVE follow the same rules as on Ethereum with the added advantage of being able to access additional precompiles during off-chain request execution.
+   Smart contracts on SUAVE follow the same rules as on Ethereum with the added advantage of being able to access additional precompiles during confidential execution.
 Precompiles are available through the [SUAVE library](#SUAVE-library).

 2. **NEW!
-Request off-chain execution using the new off-chain transaction feature.**
+Request confidential execution using the new confidential computation request.**
-   Contracts requested using off-chain transactions have access to off-chain data and APIs through SUAVE precompiles.
-Off-chain execution is *not* reproducible on-chain, thus, users are required to whitelist a specific execution node trusted to provide the result.
+   Contracts called using confidential computation requests have access to off-chain data and APIs through SUAVE precompiles.
+Confidential computation is *not* reproducible on-chain, thus, users are required to whitelist a specific execution node trusted to provide the result.
 Eventually proofs and trusted enclaves will help to verify the results of execution.
-      After off-chain execution, the result replaces the calldata for on-chain execution.
-This grants different behaviors to off-chain and on-chain transactions since off-chain APIs are inaccessible during on-chain computation.
+      After the initial confidential computation, its result replaces the calldata for on-chain execution.
+This grants different behaviors to confidential, treated as off-chain, and regular on-chain transactions since off-chain APIs are inaccessible during regular chain state transition.

-   See [Off-chain transactions](#Off-chain-transactions) for more details.
+   See [Confidential computation requests](#Confidential-computation-requests) for more details.

-### How do I execute a contract off-chain?
+### How do I execute a contract confidentially?

-Let’s take a look at how you can send an off-chain transaction through an execution node.
+Let’s take a look at how you can request confidential computation through an execution node.
+In the code sometimes we refer to confidential computation as "off-chain" (expect unification).

 1. Pick your favorite execution node.
 You’ll need its URL and wallet address.
 Note that the execution node is fully trusted to provide the result of your off-chain computation.

-    The execution node ran by Flashbots is at `soon™️` and its wallet address is `0x4E2B0c0e428AE1CDE26d5BcF17Ba83f447068E5B`.

-2. Craft your off-chain request.
-This is a regular Ethereum transaction, where you specify the contract address and it’s (public) calldata.
-I’m assuming you have found or deployed a smart contract which you intend to call off-chain.
-Don’t sign the transaction quite yet.
+2. Craft your confidential computation request.
+This is a regular Ethereum transaction, where you specify the desired contract address and it’s (public) calldata.
+I’m assuming you have found or deployed a smart contract which you intend to call.
+Don’t sign the transaction quite yet!

     ```go
-    allowedPeekers := []common.Address{newBlockBidPeeker, newBundleBidPeeker, buildEthBlockPeeker}
+    allowedPeekers := []common.Address{newBlockBidPeeker, newBundleBidPeeker, buildEthBlockPeeker} // express which contracts should have access to your data (by their addresses)
     offchainInnerTx := &types.LegacyTx{
         Nonce:    suaveAccNonce,
         To:       &newBundleBidAddress,